 Yet the very Acts of the Apostles he is appealing to offer credible evidence to the contrary.
 If the book of Acts is a reliable account of the early church, it must also be reliable enough to prove apostle Paul was a true Christian.

 Now, if Jesus’ birth was as insignificant as this man wants us to believe, the Gospel writers wouldn’t have recorded it.
 Christ’s conception was announced by an angel; His birth was heralded by angels and His infancy was protected by God.
 The events surrounding His birth were fulfillment of Bible prophecies just as His death.

 Aribisala goes on to parrot the Jehovah’s Witness argument that celebrating birthdays is bad because Pharaoh and Herod executed people on their birthdays (Gen. 40:20-22, Mt.
 14:6-11).
 Nice try, but Pharaoh and Herod were basically evil people who killed people on every other day, not just on their birthdays.

 December 25 celebrations actually started with sun worshippers during the time of Nimrod, the man who supervised the building of the tower of Babel.
 His widow, Semiramis, said to be queen of heaven had a son called Tammuz; venerated by many as the god of the sun.

-b) Nimrod didn’t live in the same century as Semiramis, so it’s impossible for them to have been husband and wife.
+b) Nimrod didn’t live in the same century as Semiramis, so it would have been impossible for them to be husband and wife.
 No reference work – Encyclopedia Britannica, Encyclopedia Americana, Encyclopedia Judaica, Encyclopedia of Religion or World Book Encyclopedia – puts Nimrod and Semiramis as contemporaries let alone as a couple.